 Mr. Yu Yongding, former advisor to the People's Bank of China (PBOC).
 (Source: Bund Summit) |

-According to this expert, to maximize the impact of the new economic stimulus package, Beijing should be ready to "open its wallet" much more than the 4 trillion yuan (about 564.7 billion USD) - which was launched after the 2008 financial crisis.
+According to this expert, to maximize the impact of the new economic stimulus package, Beijing should be ready to open its purse much more than the 4 trillion yuan (about 564.7 billion USD) that was released after the 2008 financial crisis.

 In an exclusive interview, a former adviser to the People's Bank of China (PBOC) said the central government should quantify its economic stimulus plan as soon as possible - ideally with a specific, detailed timeline.

 “With only three months left in the year, rushing into a fight to restore growth could have serious side effects.
-If it is too late this year, we may have to do it again next year.
+If it is too late this year, we may have to continue next year.
 We cannot rush into action, but we cannot delay in giving policy signals,” he said.

 Stimulus measures from the world's second-largest economy continue to be one of the most watched moves in global markets.

-Over the weekend, China's Finance Minister announced a massive fiscal stimulus package worth more than $300 billion.
-The continuous stimulus packages into the capital market, real estate, and consumer markets since late September show that China is making great efforts to achieve its 2024 GDP growth target of around 5%.
+Last weekend, China's Finance Minister announced a massive fiscal stimulus package worth over $300 billion.
+The continuous stimulus packages to the capital, real estate, and consumer markets since late September show that China is making great efforts to achieve its 2024 GDP growth target of around 5%.

-The stimulus measures launched in late 2008 brought a new set of persistent problems, including industrial overcapacity, heavy debt burdens for local governments, overreliance on the property market and rampant risks in the financial system.
+The stimulus measures launched since late 2008 have brought a new set of persistent problems, including industrial overcapacity, heavy debt burdens for local governments, overreliance on the property market and rampant risks in the financial system.

 A strong proponent of fiscal stimulus, Yu Yonding said moves to boost economic growth would exceed those of 2008, as the current size of China's economy has surpassed its previous size.

-Regarding the proposal of another senior adviser – at least 10 trillion yuan ($1.42 trillion) in stimulus over the next one or two years through the issuance of special treasury bonds – Yu Yongding said it was “worth considering”.
+Regarding another senior adviser's proposal – that at least 10 trillion yuan ($1.42 trillion) of stimulus is needed in the next one or two years through the issuance of special treasury bonds – Yu Yongding said it was "worth considering".

 He said China does not need to worry about rising government leverage or a fiscal crisis coupled with inflation, as the world’s second-largest economy is pursuing an expansionary fiscal policy.
 China is now one of the best fiscally positioned countries globally, with a high savings rate, net foreign assets of nearly $3 trillion and foreign exchange reserves of more than $3 trillion.